agustinvinao/angularjs-acro/README.md

 create a new .sh file and include it in gitignore file.

 As an example of this case you can check scripts/my-e2e-test.sh

+## Main view:

+THis view has some functions defined to call directly.
+For example, the line when it says about the round Number it calls a function defined in the controller.
+In some cases it can be called directly from the game model object.